FatCharlie/DiscoBox/README.md

 Status: design phase, not yet built.

 ## The quick of it
+The architecture can be described as:

+$$
+\boxed{
+\text{OAM DOF}\times\text{radial DOF}
+\rightarrow
+16\text{ orthogonal LG modes}
+\rightarrow
+16\text{-dimensional Hilbert space}
+\rightarrow
+4\text{ logical qubits}
+}
+$$

-We aim our 405nm laser into our Spatial Light Modulator (a hologram) to physically carve the light into 16 unique modes we will use as dimensions (the OAM twist and the radials pictured in the next section).
+We aim our 405nm laser into our Spatial Light Modulator (a hologram) to prepare a coherent superposition of 16 selected Laguerre-Gaussian (LG) spatial modes (the OAM twists and the radials pictured in the next section).

 It continues into our Beta Barium Borate (BBO) non-linear crystal where occasionally one 405nm photon splits into two 810nm daughter photons and become entangled via Spontaneous Parametric Down Conversion (SPDC).
 Seeding the crystal with a pump beam that's already in superposition across our 16 modes (**l&p**--see next section) gives us our full 16-dimensional state space per photon.

-It continues into the second Spatial Light Modulator (SLM) where we bake the quantum gates directly into the phase (our "program" gets written here and "executed" at the detector).
+It continues into the second Spatial Light Modulator (SLM) where it forms a programmable multi-plane light converter (MPLC), where we write the gates as high-dimensional spatial transformations. (our "program" gets written here and "executed" at the detector).

 Finally it hits our Single Photon Avalanche Diode (SPAD) detector array, where we register our final output (an agreeing pair of numbers between 1-16, one per entangled photon, actually a mapping since the bbo gives us anti-correlation but the agreeing part is what's important).

 ![yes](images/simple_setup2.jpg)